Series 65 Exam Prep Frequently Asked Questions

-When you take an exam, your score is permanently recorded in the Central Registration Depository (CRD) maintained by NASD.
+When you take an exam, your score is permanently recorded in the Central Registration Depository (CRD) maintained by FINRA.
 Employers and regulators have access to the records.

 Once I pay the application fee, how soon can I take the exam?